KEggensperger/keggensperger.github.io/_teaching/2024-winter-seminar.md

 The seminar focuses on understanding the challenges of learning from tabular representations.
 We will discuss research papers trying to understand what makes tabular data a challenging data modality for some model classes and state-of-the-art deep learning architectures build to excel on this data modality.

+As a motivation, you can have a look at this position paper on [tabular foundation models](https://arxiv.org/abs/2405.01147).
+If you're excited, stay tuned till we've finalized paper list.

 Here is a *tentative* meeting schedule and a *tentative* paper list: